 For me, I selected the individual .wav files of my tracks of Bradenton Ambient.
 Having your files named simply the song title works best visually.
-So the .wav file for the song “De Soto” is simply “De Soto.wav”.
+So the .wav file for the song “De Soto” is simply “De Soto.wav” (MP3 version of the files bradentonambientmp3.zip).
 I also selected them in the order they appear on the album.

 One you have all your files selected, click the “Start Upload” button.

 For Safari on macOS, the upload went fine, but there was some little white boxes that flashed on the page every now and then (it can even be seen in the top of the screen shot above) but it didn’t affect anything.
 This process can take a long time if your internet connection (upload) isn’t fast, so plan ahead, hit the upload button and go do something else while your computer does it’s thing.